intuit/gqlex/README.md

 ##Transformer
 The transformer provides the ability to transform (Manipulate) **GraphQL** document simply.
-The transformer uses the abilities provided by eXtendGql such as: gqlXPath, SyntaxPath etc.
+The transformer uses the abilities provided by gqlex such as: gqlXPath, SyntaxPath etc.

-The eXtendGql provides the following transform methods:
+The gqlex provides the following transform methods:
 1. Add Children - Add children node to selected **GraphQL** node or nodes
 2. Add Sibling - Add sibling node to selected **GraphQL** node or nodes
 3. Duplicate - Duplicate selected node by duplication number, multi nodes cannot be duplicated